like2000/PyHEADTAIL/README.md

 PYHEADTAIL LONGITUDINAL
 ==========

 Longitudinal version of the CERN PyHeadTail code for the simulation of multi-particle beam dynamics with collective effects.

 The structure is as follows:

 1) the folder __EXAMPLE_MAIN_FILES contains several main_files which
-   show how to use the principal features of the code; for additional examples one should have a look at the personal folders of the developers of the code present in their git branches;
+   show how to use the principal features of the code; for additional examples have a look at the code developers' personal folders present in the corresponding git branches;
 2) the __doc folder contains the documentation; to look at it go to build, html and open the index file; note that you need Latex and dvipng (if not present in the Latex distribution) to be able to see displayed all the math formulas;